 - A letter of commitment from the organization sponsoring your project or internship

-- Copies of all correspondence that you have had with the host organization
+- Copies of all initial and final correspondence that you have had with the host organization

 Students have two options for submitting their application materials: Early Action and Regular Decision.

 The Early Action deadline is 3 PM EST on March 1, 2023.
 The Regular Decision deadline is 3 PM EST on March 15, 2023.